 When should I contact my caregiver?

-- You are depressed and feel you cannot cope with your illness.
+- You feel you are not able to cope with your diagnosis.

 - You have questions or concerns about your condition or care.